tdhopper/blog/content/pelican-on-github.md

 Slug: pelican-on-github
 Date: 2014-01-15
 Tags: python, pelican, git, weekend
-Summary: Learn how to use a GitHub project repository to host and serve the static content for a simple blog site written in Markdown, compiled and configured in Python.
+Summary: A how-to on using a GitHub project repository to host and serve the static content for a simple blog site written in Markdown, compiled and configured in Python.

 > Disclaimer:
 > This post got pretty long, especially for the first real post on this site.
 But by boiling down my very non-linear experience and putting this in writing, I hope that you could read through this and make it all work in an hour or so.
 Let me know how close that is to reality.